danielburger1337/scheb-2fa-email/README.md

     # A custom service that creates the auth code
     # It must implement AuthCodeGeneratorInterface
     code_generator: null
-    # This option is only used when the default `code_generator` is used.
+    # This option is only used when the default `code_generator` is used:
     # The length of the generated auth code
     digits: 6